Back to Top

 Gillis Long Social Justice Fellowship Program

-The Gillis Long Poverty Law Center and Southeast Louisiana Legal Services partner to offer the Gillis Long Social Justice Fellowship to a recent Loyola College of Law graduate who works for one year in one of SLLS' six offices, serving the unmet legal needs of the community.
+The Gillis Long Poverty Law Center and Southeast Louisiana Legal Services partner to offer the Gillis Long Social Justice Fellowship to recent Loyola College of Law graduates who work for one year in one of SLLS' six offices, serving the unmet legal needs of the community.

 • 2016-2017 Fellow: Scott Ledbetter